eProsima/Integration-Service-docs/docs/overview.rst

 When the reader calls to its method :class:`on_received_data`, it will call all the *bridges* it belongs, calling the method :class:`on_received_data` of each bridge.
-Then the bridges will apply each respective transformation functions to the data and will call the :class:`write` method of each of their writers.
+Then the bridges will apply each respective :ref:`transformation functions <Transformation Libraries>` to the data and will call the :class:`write` method of each of their writers.
 Note that the flavour of these called methods will be always the same depending on the use of dynamic data or not.
 This behaviour will only occur with the declared connectors in the XML configuration file.

 Connector
 ---------

-A connector is a pair reader/writer with an optional transformation function.
-Internally represents a route that the data will follow.
+A connector is a pair reader/writer with an optional :ref:`transformation function <Transformation Libraries>`.
+Internally represents a route that the data will follow, applied by its bridge.
 If a transformation function was defined, then it will be applied before the data is sent to the writers.

 .. image:: fullconnector.png